Merzasphor/MWSE/docs/source/lua/type/tes3probe/condition.rst

 condition
 ====================================================================================================

 `number`_.
+Depracted.
+Use tes3probe.maxCondition.

 The maximum condition/health of the object.

 .. _`number`: ../../../lua/type/number.html